auleki/auleki/README.md

 ### Hi there 👋

 Name is Wahab Giwa and I'm an enthusiactic developer who takes pride in helping business and brands make more money.
-I specialize in building web applications that cater to various sectors, a few examples are e-commerce, health, education and many more. ✨
+I specialize in building static sites and web applications that cater immensely to various sectors, a few examples are e-commerce, health, education and many more. ✨

 - 🔭 I’m currently looking on the lookout for Frontend roles